ivmartel/dwv/readme.md

  - DWV is not certified for diagnostic use.<sup>[1](#footnote1)</sup>
  - Released under GNU GPL-3.0 license (see [license.txt](license.txt)).

-If you have additional questions, please [open an issue](https://www.github.com/ivmartel/dwv/issues).
+If you have questions, please [open an issue](https://www.github.com/ivmartel/dwv/issues).

 ## Steps to run the viewer from scratch